 - a.
 An employee is required to obtain supervisor approval prior to the use of vacation/annual leave.
 A supervisor should approve vacation/annual leave with reasonable consideration for the employee's needs and desires and the University's workload and staffing needs. - b.
 Vacation/annual leave cannot be taken in the same pay period in which it is earned. - c.
-An employee funded through a Sponsored Project Activity (grant funded) may be required to use vacation/annual leave, as determined by the University, within the year in which the leave is earned. - d.
+An employee whose position is funded through a Sponsored Project Activity (grant funded) may be required to use vacation/annual leave, as determined by the University, within the year in which the leave is earned. - d.
 An employee may elect to charge time off work due to illness to accrued vacation/annual leave rather than to use accrued sick leave.
 However, in the event an employee is ill and has no accrued sick leave, other accrued leave balances, including vacation/annual leave, must be used prior to the Non-Overtime-Eligible Employee receiving leave without pay (unless the employee is absent from work due to a work-related illness or injury). - e.
-If a Non-Overtime-Eligible Employee is unable to report to work because of severe weather, road, or other related emergency conditions, and the work facility has not been declared closed or inaccessible by the Governor, University President, or their designee, the employee will be permitted to use accrued vacation/annual leave to cover the period of absence from work, unless arrangements are made with the employee's supervisor for the work to be completed remotely.

-f.
-If a Non-Overtime-Eligible Employee on approved vacation/annual leave becomes ill, they cannot substitute their vacation/annual leave for sick leave unless they provide a note from a healthcare provider to Human Resources.
+If a Non-Overtime-Eligible Employee is unable to report to work because of severe weather, road, or other related emergency conditions, and the work facility has not been declared closed or inaccessible by the Governor, University President, or their designee, the employee will be permitted to use accrued vacation/annual leave to cover the period of absence from work, unless arrangements are made with the employee's supervisor for the work to be completed remotely. - f.
+If a Non-Overtime-Eligible Employee on approved vacation/annual leave becomes ill, they cannot substitute their vacation/annual leave for sick leave unless they provide a note from a healthcare provider to Human Resources and Workforce Strategy to substantiate the sick leave substitution (see sections 4.15.4 and 4.22). - g.

-g.
 A Non-Overtime-Eligible Employee's accrued vacation/annual leave transfers with the employee when transferring from one State agency to another with no break in service.